 Chelsea Joyce, is a graduate of UNCG in science education.
 As a graduate of the summer intensive workshop and science teacher for Guilford County Schools, she is the NetSci teacher assistant.
 She has been with the lab since 2014.

 Sahana Giridharan, pianist and flutist examines network-based effects of music on the brain and memory related systems.
 Her work has been presented for MIT Inpsire and at the NC Jr. Science and Humanities Symposium and the Guilford College Undergraduate Research Symposium.
 Sahana is a Junior at the Early College at Guilford and has been with the lab for one year and plans to become a neurosurgeon.

-Catheryn Shaw, doctoral student and lab manager is an oboist and pianist.
-Her Ph.D. research looks at different aspects and levels of empathy related to years and intensity of musical training and how brain networks are altered based on training.
-Catheryn's work has been presented at the University of North Carolina Research Expo and at High Point University.
+Doctoral student.
+She has presented lab research at the University of North Carolina Research Expo and at High Point University.
 She currently serves as adjunct band director for High Point University and was formally a middle school band director in South Georgia.

 Sesbastian Sanchez, Avery Sanov and Bethany Sanov present their brain networks research at the NC state science fair at Meredith College April 2017.

 Shelby Joyce, violinist and summer intensive workshop and NetSci student, examines the effects of music listening on depression and anxiety.
 Shelby has been with the lab for three years and is currently at UNCG.